I’m going to vent for a second here. I hope you don’t mind.

 Can I just say that almost nothing irks me more than trying to sell cloth diapers?
 Really.
-The brand-specific boards seem to have their act together for the most part with a few exceptions, but the general boards?
+The brand-specific boards seem to have their act together for the most part, but the general boards?
 I’m looking at you.
-No offense, honey, but you are a hot freaking mess!
+No offense, but you are a hot mess!
+I mean this with all the love in the world, but . . .

 Girlfriend, let’s talk.

 Trust me, I’m not trying to rip you off.
-When I want to sell my cloth diapers I take into consideration how I’ve cared for them, the brand, the condition, and I price them accordingly.
-In fact, according to the brand-specific boards, I’m undercharging you.
-So please, don’t give me a hard time when I try to sell you my beautiful cloth diapers.
+When I want to sell my cloth diapers I take several things into consideration first.
+How I’ve cared for them, the brand, and the condition.
+Then I price them accordingly.
+In fact, according to the brand-specific boards, I’m probably undercharging you.
+So please, don’t give me a hard time when I try to sell you my beautiful beloved cloth diapers. buy cloth diapers

-We all want a good deal and not much stings as much as being taken for a ride, so how can you buy the diapers you want and get them for a fair price without annoying everyone in CD-Land?
+We all want a good deal and not many things sting as much as being taken for a ride.
+I’ve been there.
+I get it.
+So, how can you buy the diapers you want and get them for a fair price without annoying everyone in CD-Land?
 Take my hand and I will tell you, my friend.

 Used cloth diapers aren’t FREE cloth diapers.